New York Hourly Paycheck Calculator

 2015ACS 1-year

 FICA is federal and applies in New York: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+The Additional Medicare tax (0.9 %) applies above the federal threshold; there is no employer match for the additional portion.
+Eligible pretax benefits (such as Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.

-50-word description: In New York, two municipalities impose local wage/income taxes on employees: New York City and Yonkers.
-NYC residents pay a resident tax; Yonkers residents pay a resident tax and certain nonresidents working in Yonkers owe a nonresident tax.
-Other NY cities generally have no employee wage tax.
-Always confirm residency and worksite.
+50-word summary: In New York, only two municipalities impose employee wage taxes: New York City and Yonkers.
+NYC residents pay a resident tax; Yonkers residents pay a resident tax and certain nonresidents working in Yonkers may owe a nonresident tax.
+Other NY municipalities generally have no payroll withholding on wages.
+Always confirm residency and worksite before estimating net pay.

 City Resident Tax Nonresident Tax How Applied Notes

-New York Wage and Hour Laws: Overtime, Pay Frequency
+New York Wage & Hour Laws: Overtime, Pay Frequency

 • Overtime: Most non-exempt workers earn 1.5× the regular rate after 40 hours/week (FLSA baseline).
-NY has additional hospitality/tipped rules and “spread-of-hours” pay in some situations.
+New York has additional hospitality/tipped rules and “spread-of-hours” pay in some situations.

-• Pay frequency: Manual workers are generally paid weekly; other categories can be semimonthly/biweekly as permitted.
-Itemized wage statements required.
+• Pay frequency: Manual workers are generally paid weekly; other employee categories may be semimonthly or biweekly under the law, but must receive an itemized wage statement.

-• Minimum wage/regions: Rates vary by region (NYC, downstate suburbs, rest of state).
-Confirm applicable rate and tip credit rules.
+• Minimum wage/regions: Minimum wage rates vary by region (NYC, Nassau/Suffolk, Westchester, rest of state).
+Confirm applicable rate and tip-credit/spread-of-hours rules.

-• Leave: State paid sick leave; local scheduling/leave ordinances may add requirements (e.g., NYC).
+• Leave: State paid sick leave applies; local scheduling/leave ordinances (especially NYC) may add requirements.

 • IRS Form W-4 (federal withholding elections).

-• New York Form IT-2104 (Employee’s Withholding Allowance Certificate).
+• New York Form IT-2104 (Employee’s Withholding Allowance Certificate for state/local withholding).

-• Form I-9 employment eligibility verification; NY new-hire reporting.
+• Form I-9 (employment eligibility verification); New York new-hire reporting.

-• Employer registrations for NY unemployment and disability benefits insurance; required posters.
+• Employer registrations for New York unemployment insurance, disability benefits insurance, required workplace posters.

 FAQs about the New York Hourly Paycheck Calculator